Elective Course Offerings

 (Math Credit) MSS11U

-The purpose of this course is to introduce students to rudiments of statistics and probability.
+The purpose of this course is to introduce students to the rudiments of statistics and probability.
 Particular attention is paid to practical real-life applications and statistics.

 The Individual & His/Her World (Sociology)